ashokJoshi-w/PRODIGY_WD_02/README.md

 🎮 TIC-TAC-TOE

 A fun and interactive Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
-Play with friends or solo and enjoy the colorful, responsive design with smooth animations.
+Play with friends or solo and enjoy the colorful, responsive design with smooth animations

 ✨ FEATURES